Personal, Social, Health and Economic Well-being (PSHE)

 Various subjects utilise the objectives of the PSHE curriculum.
 Through Science, RSHE, RE, Computing and the fundamental British values these objectives can be taught cross-curricular and in designated PSHE sessions in all year groups..
 We embed these values in everything we do and sometimes promoting these values means challenging opinions or behaviours in school that are contrary to the fundamental values of the PSHE curriculum – these actions could be from staff, parents or children.
 We encourage each member of our school to have a voice and ensure that it is listened to and demonstrate how democracy works by actively promoting democratic processes such as a school council whose members are voted for by the pupils.

-Two-year plan for PSHE across the curriculum (formally from September 2021)
+Two-year plan for PSHE across the curriculum - working in partnership with the PSHE Association

 Our PSHE Curriculum